The US spent trillions trying to remake the Middle East. Trump's strike may have undone it all

 As for Iran's proxy wars, it backs Hezbollah in Lebanon, which fought Israel to a draw in 2006.
 And since 2013 in Syria, Iranian forces along with Russian allies have been winning for Assad in Syria.

-So what is the Trump Administration's strategy here?
+So what is the Trump administration's strategy here?
 Surely it's not a conventional war against Iran.
 Not only has the US "war gamed" this possibility and lost, but could Trump raise a massive coalition for war against Iran as President George H.W.
 Bush did against Iraq?
 And didn't Trump campaign on stopping America's endless wars, not starting another in that region?

 Soleimani was the mastermind of Iran's revolutionary goals and projection of military power all aimed at keeping the ayatollahs in power at home.
 It's too early to know whether eliminating this one, powerful and charismatic character will weaken the regime or end the adventurism.